top of page

 One thing you may have notice from the preceding chapters and this chapter is although the magicians were able to mimic God, they were not able to reverse what God did.

-When we look at our adversary Satan he does the same thing.
+When we look at our adversary Satan, he does the same thing.
 He mimics but he is not able to be original, stop, or prevent what God has done because he is no match for God.
 He is not even on the same level as God.
-He comes nowhere close and not even worth talking about.
+He comes nowhere close.

-We are more at an advantage with God because God loves us, and we have a chance to have a relationship with Him where we get the desires of our hearts (see Psalm 37:4).
+We are more at an advantage with God because God loves us, and we have a chance to have a relationship with Him where we get the desires of our hearts (Psalm 37:4).
 We have access to Him, and we are His friend, loved ones, children, and heart's desire.

 Exodus 8:16-18

 Now we are starting to see God's Supremacy become evident.
-Here was a sign and wonder or miracle that God performed and where the magicians could not mimic.
-Even they started to realize they were up against a bigger, higher, mightier force.
+Here was a sign and wonder that God performed and where the magicians could not mimic.
+They even started to realize they were up against a bigger, higher, mightier force.

-When fearful situations present itself, we should know there is no need to be afraid.
-God is working on something.
-He is doing something and, in the end, if we hang on, don't quit or sway we will see the evidence of His awesome work.
+When fearful situations present themselves, we should know there is no need to be afraid.
+God is working on something and is doing something.
+And in the end if we hang on, don't quit, or sway we'll see the evidence of His awesome work.

 Exodus 8:20-25

 This is how our lives should be.
-We should live a life where others will see how different those of us who have an authentic relationship with God is.
+We should live a life where others will see how differently thing are for those of us who have an authentic relationship with God.
 We should not think or operate like everyone else.
-We should live in a more excellent, loving, fearless, faithful, and peaceful way.
-We should cause others to want to have a relationship with God based on our lifestyle.
+Instead, we should cause others to want to have a relationship with God based on our lifestyle.

-God is in control and why you should not live life in fear no matter what is happening or what you are hearing.
-Don’t worry God will show who needs to know who He is in your life if you will trust Him.
+God is in control and why you should not live life in fear no matter what is happening or what we are hearing.
+Ultimately God will show who needs to know who He is in your life if you will trust Him.

 God is all powerful, meaning nothing is more powerful than He is, has ever been more powerful, and will never be more powerful.
 He is the most powerful being ever to exist.